meffmadd/pandas-visual-analysis/README.rst

 |

 By default a new selection replaces the old selection, however, it is also possible to add data points to the existing selection by selecting the `Additive` selection type.
-By choosing the `Subtractive` selection newly selected data points are removed from the selection.
+By choosing the `Subtractive` selection,newly selected data points are removed from the selection.